hoooknew/pancake-spotify-player/docs/features-and-bugs.md

 ## TODO

-- [x] add theming and a dark theme
 - [ ] add option to sync theme to the windows default

-- [x] customize the path button so it changes the button path color instead of using the default button behavior.
 - [x] create another window that is dockable to the top of the main window that has a horizontal stack of the albums in the playlist
     - [ ] it should show past, current, and future
     - [ ] should clicking on the items do anything? maybe change tracks or open the track details in spotify?